Answer all the questions

 Topic: Trans-Saharan Trade

-⭐ Kolanuts and slaves were primarily sourced from the Forest Region in West Africa during the trans-Saharan trade.
-This region was rich in natural resources, which made it a key area for trade with North Africa.
+Kolanuts and slaves mainly came from the Forest Region in West Africa.
+This area was rich in these resources, and they were important for trade with North Africa.

 Explanation: